miahj1/miahj1.github.io/_posts/2023-05-25-spotify-lastfm-visualization.md

 ## Visualizing My Spotify or Last.fm Listening Data
+I'm starting a project based on my listening data.

 # Goal and Plans
 There are graphics that show up at the end of the year on Spotify from an event called wrapped.